When sharing a PostgreSQL server with multiple projects, you might want to create a database and user per project.

 project | username | ... | username=CTc/project

-Now you have a new database on your Postgres server ready to use for your next project!
+Once completed this steps, you'll have a new database on your Postgres server ready to use for your next project!